Rape victim moved to act after hearing man abused another

 "There is safety in numbers, knowing that they are not alone in their journey, as well as a sense of doing something by giving back, by pursuing employment in social work or disability services," she said.

-Judge Mackintosh also acknowledged the effect that the abuse would have on Kendall's life.
+Judge Mackintosh also acknowledged the effect the abuse would have on Kendall's life.

 "She will have to shoulder the burden of your offending throughout her lifetime, and that is a big burden to carry," the judge said.

-Kendall said that she hoped that Hermansen would think about what he had done and the people that he had hurt while serving his time.
+Kendall said she hoped Hermansen would think about what he had done and the people he had hurt while serving his time.

 "Hopefully he feels remorse for what he has done, but I'm not sure that he is the sort of person who would feel remorse or even admit what he had done," she said.